juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 ```

 I need to explain some points:
-This script will read the vocab.csv file, this file has all the vocabulary on the form of id value pairs for a total of 250 words, we need this just to ouput the predicted word and not a meaningless id.
+This script will read the vocab.csv file, this file has all the vocabulary on the form of id value pairs for a total of 250 words, we need this just to output the predicted word and not a meaningless id.

 this line: